Past News and Events

 A Multi-unit Collaboration!

 This food sovereignty workshop is brought to you by a partnership between University Libraries, the Global Water Institute, and the Middle East Studies Center.
-Our partnership with the Growing and Growth Collective supports this workshop and the film series on Food Sovereignty we will be co-hosting (More details coming!).
+Our partnership with the Growing and Growth Collective supports this workshop and the film series on Food Sovereignty we will be co-hosting.

 Many thanks to our co-sponsors without whom this event would not have been possible.
 They include: